JuliaLang/Pkg.jl/docs/src/registries.md

 Pkg only provides client facilities for registries, rather than functionality to create or maintain them.
-However, [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl) and [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl) provide ways for creating and updating registries, and [RegistryCI.jl](https://github.com/JuliaRegistries/RegistryCI.jl) provides automated testing and merging functionality for maintaining a registry.
+However, [Registrator.jl](https://github.com/JuliaRegistries/Registrator.jl) and [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl) provide ways to create and update registries, and [RegistryCI.jl](https://github.com/JuliaRegistries/RegistryCI.jl) provides automated testing and merging functionality for maintaining a registry.